 Be straight with your friends.
 Tell them, "I’m going to knock out 45 minutes of review during breakfast, then I’m down for whatever."
 Setting that boundary early stops the "why are you studying?" comments and lets you be 100% present when the fun starts.

-If you have a "zero-productivity" day where the party just takes over, don't spiral.
-One day off isn't going to ruin your life.
-Acknowledge it, and just plan a "Study Sprint" the next morning to catch up.
+If you have a "zero-productivity" day where the party takes over, do not worry.
+One day off will not ruin your life.
+Acknowledge it and plan a "Study Sprint" the next morning to catch up.
 Most importantly, reward yourself.
-Link your study goals to vacation treats—like that sunset dinner or a boat excursion—to keep your head in the game.
+Link your study goals to vacation treats, such as a sunset dinner or a boat excursion, to stay on track.

 Don't let Spring Break be the reason your grades take a dive.
 By using mobile-first AI and these travel hacks, you can head home with a tan, a refreshed brain, and a GPA that's still intact.